 Use secure payment apps

 Payment apps come with advanced encryption and AI-assisted fraud detection to keep financial data safe when paying for flights and hotels.
-Consider using digital wallets like Apple Pay to store company credit cards and boarding passes in a secure, virtual space where scammers won’t be able to access them.
+Consider using digital wallets like Apple Pay to store company credit cards and boarding passes in a secure virtual space where scammers won’t be able to access them.

 Pay for bookings with single-use virtual cards

-Don’t log into sensitive company accounts in public areas
+Don’t log in to sensitive company accounts in public areas

 Access employee support before and during your trip